Finer-Things/Grading-Script/README.md

 ## Scatter Plot Visualizations Script.ipynb
 This was just me having some fun trying to find visual correlations between various features and student grades.
 There are a lot more visualizations, some that I made during the quarter and many others that look cool but aren't at all organized.
 I'll upload them when I have a set I'm happy with and they don't just look like a hodge-podge of visualizations.

+## Pie Chart of Grade Weights for the Syllabus
+I had this idea as I was reading about pie charts and how to make them.
+Many of my students did not realize that before a midterm and the final were taken, more than half their grade had still yet to be determined.
+I thought that making a pie chart might help with this.
+This chart's counterpart is already on the syllabus for my next course right next to the grading breakdown. :)